stackotter/swift-cross-ui/README.md

 ### Windows (experimental): Installing Gtk 4 through vcpkg

-Installing Gtk 4 using vcpkg is theh supported method for setting up SwiftCrossUI on Windows.
+Installing Gtk 4 using vcpkg is the supported method for setting up SwiftCrossUI on Windows.

 #### Install vcpkg